-Specific and relevant pieces of legislation in need of revision and amendment in this regard include:
+Specific and Relevant Pieces of Legislation in Need of Revision and Amendment in this Regard Include:

-• The Municipal Fiscal Powers and Functions Act, 2007;

-- The Municipal Finance Management Act, 2003; - The Appropriations Act, 2020 and the Division of Revenue Act, 2013; and - The Public Finance Management Act, 1999
+- The Municipal Fiscal Powers and Functions Act, 2007; - The Municipal Finance Management Act, 2003; - The Appropriations Act, 2020 and the Division of Revenue Act, 2013; and - The Public Finance Management Act, 1999

-STRATEGIC OBJECTIVE 2: ADVANCE THE INCLUSIVE ECONOMIC GROWTH PARADIGM-INCULCATING A GENDERED IMPERATIVE TO ECONOMIC GROWTH
+ADVANCING THE INCLUSIVE ECONOMIC GROWTH PARADIGM-INCULCATING A GENDERED IMPERATIVE INTO ALL ECONOMIC GROWTH POLICY FRAMEWORKS AND STRATEGIC INTERVENTIONS

 "A growing body of evidence shows that economic growth is a gendered process and that gender inequalities can pose barriers to shared prosperity.
 Growth patterns that exploit women's position as a source of flexible labour, may result in jobs that do little to transform their bargaining power within the economy or lessen the burden of their unpaid care work.
 And growth that generates forms of employment that favour male workers, can also buttress existing ideologies of the male breadwinner, leaving pre-existing gender inequalities largely intact.
-Such evidence makes clear it that unless the gender dimensions of inclusive growth are made explicit, and unless policies for inclusive growth aim to improve women's well-being and address gender gaps, it is unlikely that growth will benefit women and men equally."12
+Such evidence makes it clear that unless the gender dimensions of inclusive growth are made explicit, and unless policies for inclusive growth aim to improve women's well-being and address gender gaps, it is unlikely that growth will benefit women and men equally."13

-Policy frameworks on inclusive growth, have rarely called into guestion current models of production or proposed macro-level policies and structural reforms necessary to correct the distributional bias of growth.
+Policy frameworks on inclusive growth, have rarely called into question current models of production or proposed macro-level policies and structural reforms necessary to correct the distributional bias of growth.
 Rather, policy attention has focused on measures to promote equality of opportunity.
 For instance, the Organisation for Economic Co-operation and Development (OECD) framework for policy action on inclusive growth emphasizes policies that can improve the prospects of households in the bottom 40 per cent of income distribution.
-It identifies actions needed in three areas: (1) investing in people and places that have been left behind through targeted quality childcare, early education and lifelong acquisition of skills, and effective access to quality health care, justice, housing and infrastructure; (2) supporting business dynamism and inclusive labour markets through broadbased innovation and technology diffusion, strong competition and vibrant entrepreneurship, and access to good quality jobs, especially for women and underrepresented groups; and (3) building efficient and responsive governments through integrating distributional aspects upfront in the design of policy, and assessing policies for their impact on inclusiveness and growth.13 The World Bank, regional development banks such as the Asian Development Bank (ADB), and bilateral development agencies (such as the United Kingdom's Department for International Development), among others, have also recommended that equality of opportunity should be at the core of inclusive growth policies.
+It identifies actions needed in three areas: (1) investing in people and places that have been left behind through targeted quality childcare, early education and lifelong acquisition of skills, and effective access to quality health care, justice, housing and infrastructure; (2) supporting business dynamism and inclusive labour markets through broadbased innovation and technology diffusion, strong competition and vibrant entrepreneurship, and access to good quality jobs, especially for women and underrepresented groups; and (3) building efficient and responsive governments through integrating distributional aspects upfront in the design of policy, and assessing policies for their impact on inclusiveness and growth.14 The World Bank, regional development banks such as the Asian Development Bank (ADB), and bilateral development agencies (such as the United Kingdom's Department for International Development), among others, have also recommended that equality of opportunity should be at the core of inclusive growth policies.
 For instance, the World Bank's approach to shared prosperity or inclusive economic growth seeks to foster income growth among a nation's bottom 40 per cent of households.
-It focuses on economic growth as "growth generates jobs and economic opportunities for all segments of the population".
-It advocates for a social contract in every country that commits to investments in safety nets that protect the poor and vulnerable against deprivation and shocks, and that improve and equalize opportunities for all citizens.14
+It focuses on economic growth as "growth that generates jobs and economic opportunities for all segments of the population".
+It advocates for a social contract in every country that commits to investments in safety nets that protect the poor and vulnerable against deprivation and shocks, and that improve and equalize opportunities for all citizens.
+15